years

 sense of inevitable victory over the forces of Old and Evil.
 Not

-in any mean or military sense; we didn't need
+in any mean or military sense; we didn't

 that.
 Our energy would simply prevail.
 There was no point in fighting---on